cid2rrrr/Drum_Classficiation/readme.md

 # Audio Augmentation

-I didn't try the Audio Augmentation because I didn't know how to augment audio data at that time, but for those of you interested in related research, I leave this:
+I didn't try Audio Augmentation because I didn't know how to augment audio data at that time, but for those of you interested in related research, I leave this:

-There are may ways to transform audio data.
+There are many ways to transform audio data.
 EQ bands, Compressor, Reverb, Limiter, Pitch Shift(not recommended for this proj), Adding Noise, Freq.
-Masking(alos not recommended for this proj), etc..
+Masking(also not recommended for this proj), etc...

 It would be best done by hand, but we don't have much time, so I recommend installing two [Python][pedal_lnk] [Libraries][adm_lnk].